postor/baidu-map-mvvm/README.md

     ready: function(){}
 }

-new baiduMapMvvm(config,map)
+new MapMvvm(config,map)
 ```

+### context

-- ready: this = baiduMapMvvm instance
+- ready: this = MapMvvm instance
-- methods: in each method, this = baiduMapMvvm instance
+- methods: in each method, this = MapMvvm instance
-- listeners: in each listener, this = item in items
+- item.listeners: in each listener, this = item in items
+- item.init: this = item in items
 - item.$ref: the instance of item.Constructor
-- item.$vm: baiduMapMvvm instance
+- item.$vm: MapMvvm instance

-### context

 ```
 const config = {
     items: [{
-        Constructor: baidu.maps.Polyline,
+        Constructor: BMap.Polyline,
         data: {
             ...
         },